Most people believe that bed bugs can only infest a dirty, unkempt household…

 How to Make Bed Bugs Come out of Hiding?

 Whether it be through DIY methods or professional treatment, you usually need to locate bed bugs before you can kill them.

 Here are a few ways to make bed bugs come out of hiding:

 - Be on the lookout at night – Take advantage of the time you know bed bugs are likely to surface and try and find the location of the nest.

 - Use a Steamer – This won’t be hot enough to actually kill bed bugs, but it could be the ideal temperature to make them come out of hiding.

 - Laundry – Wash any stored or untouched clothes on high heat.
-This will either kill or remove bed bugs from clothes in which they were originally hiding.
+This will either kill or remove bed bugs from the clothes in which they were originally living.

 How To Prevent Your Residence from Attracting Bed Bugs

 Simply put, bed bugs love to hitchhike to their new source of food.